Are Perfume Oils Worth the Hype? Exploring Their Longevity and Application

 Correct Dosage and Application Techniques

-• Less is More: Start with a tiny amount.
-You can always add more later if needed.
+- Less is More: Start with a tiny amount.

 The Role of Skin Chemistry

-Ever notice how a perfume smells amazing on your friend but a bit… off on you?
-That’s your skin chemistry at play.
-Things like your body heat, pH levels, and even what you eat can change how a fragrance interacts with your skin.
-It’s why testing a perfume oil on yourself before committing is a good idea.
-What might be a beautiful floral on one person could turn slightly musky on another.
-Give it a few hours after application to see how it truly develops on your unique skin.
+Body heat, pH levels, and even diet can change how a fragrance interacts with your skin.
+Testing a perfume oil on yourself before committing is always a good idea — give it a few hours after application to see how it truly develops.

 Layering Strategies for Enhanced Wear